 In Educated, Tara tells us about her upbringing in the mountains in Idaho.
 She grew up in a fundamentalist Mormon family.
 They kept themselves isolated from people including their distant relatives.
 Her parents didn’t believe neither in doctors nor traditional school system.
 To make things worse, Tara’s father was obsessed with the end of the world.
 Thus, the family spent summers and falls preparing food for the end time when only a small number of people would survive.

 The youngest child, Tara never went to hight school.
 The girl was 17 when she first entered a class room.
 Like her older brother, Tara self educated herself to be accepted at Brigham Young University.
 Her interest in education eventually lead her to Cambridge and Harvard University.
-However, this same education caused her her own family.
+However, this same education cost her her own family.

 Educated is one of the most inspiring books I’ve ever read.
 Considering that it became number one on the New York Times bestseller list, many people find it worth reading.
 Moreover, the fact that the book made to Oprah’s reading list also says a great deal about it.